 In Australia, you have Marley Spoon who is an example of services offering healthy recipe and meal box delivery that include seasonal recipes and ingredients.

-#8.
-Freeze leftovers for future for when you don’t feel in the mood for cooking
+This is for when you don’t feel in the mood for cooking.

-You can have chemically free produce if you choose to garden this way.
+You can have chemical-free produce if you choose to garden this way.
 Good no-fuss examples that I have growing include lemons, tomatoes, pumpkins, parsley, basil, and rosemary.